robr0b/anagrams-back/README.md

 php -S localhost:8000

-To run the tests for the anagram algorithm:
+To run the tests for the anagrams algorithm:

 ./vendor/bin/phpunit